Help for young people with SEND to find work

 More information is available on our article about work experience, traineeships and apprenticeships.

-Preparing for Adulthood have a guide which provides information about possible routes into work for young people with special educational needs and disabilities.
+The National development team for inclusion website has a guide which provides information about possible routes into work for young people with special educational needs and disabilities.
 The website also gives information and resources about other aspects of preparing for adulthood.